A Cauchy-Davenport theorem for locally compact groups: Proof of Theorem

 Now we fix such a pair $(X_0,Y_0)$.
-It is worth noting that the structures of $X_0$ and $Y_0$ might be very different from the structures of the original sets $X$ and $Y$, so the later proof on the structures of $X_0$ and $Y_0$ provides no information on $X$ and $Y$.
-However, since $X_0Y_0\subseteq \X\Y$, understanding $X_0$ and $Y_0$ will help us to understand the structure of $\X\Y$ and thus $XY$.
+Let us remark that the structures of $X_0$ and $Y_0$ might be very different from the structures of the original sets $X$ and $Y$, as $X_0,Y_0$ are obtained purely based on the product set $XY$.
+That means the later proof on the structures of $X_0$ and $Y_0$ provides no structural information on $X$ and $Y$.
+However, understanding $X_0$ and $Y_0$ will help us to understand the structure of $\X\Y$ and thus $XY$.

 We define $\Omega_0$ to be the collection of pairs of compact sets $(X',Y')$ such that

 Clearly, $\Omega_0\subseteq\Omega$ and by Claim 1, $(X_0,Y_0)\subseteq \Omega_0$.

 Let $H=X_0\cap Y_0$, then $H$ is compact, and belongs to $\ker\Delta_G$.